-Disclaimer : Please remember while you are reading this, nothing you read on the blog americanwife.blog should be considered an advice medical or otherwise.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
-This blog is just my experience on living with Type 1 Diabetes for the last 3 years.
+Disclaimer: Please remember while you are reading this, nothing you read on the blog americanwife.blog should be considered an advice medical or otherwise.
+Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
+This blog is just my experience of living with Type 1 Diabetes since 2019.

-Sitting lifeless on a sofa in Delhi I called my mother, “Mumma, something is wrong with me.
-I need to go to doctor right now”.
+Sitting lifelessly on a sofa in Delhi I called my mother, “Mumma, something is wrong with me.
+I need to go to the doctor right now”.

 She wasn’t expecting to be disturbed like this during her dinner prep time but probably she sensed the pain in my voice.
-She called doctor for immediate appointment, changed out of her night suit, took money and said ‘let’s go’.
+She called the doctor for an immediate appointment, changed out of her night suit, took the money, and said ‘let’s go’.

-I was dragging my feet behind her and was thinking the whole time that probably I was a very funny sight for people: a tall frail looking woman dragging herself behind her oldish mother.
-A couple of blood tests and merely 15 hours afterwards, I found out that I have Diabetes.
-I was in shock and kept questioning myself – “how can a healthy, regularish gym goer who eats mindfully get diabetes?
+I was dragging my feet behind her and was thinking the whole time that probably I was a very funny sight for people: a tall frail-looking woman dragging herself behind her oldish mother.
+After a couple of blood tests and merely 15 hours afterward, I found out that I have Diabetes.
+I was in shock and kept questioning myself – “how can a healthy, almost regular gym-goer who eats mindfully get diabetes?

 But the shock was not over.

-Few more tests, couple of thousand rupees and 3 days later I was given a new identity: I was a Type 1 Diabetic.
-They called it LADA (Latent autoimmune diabetes in adults) as if a fancy word made any difference to the fact that I now was insulin dependent for the rest of my life.
+Few more tests, a couple of thousand rupees, and 3 days later I was given a new identity: I was a Type 1 Diabetic.
+They called it LADA (Latent autoimmune diabetes in adults) as if a fancy word made any difference to the fact that I now was insulin-dependent for the rest of my life.

 Accepting this new title was not easy at all however there was no option but to accept it.
 What followed after that realization was a big uphill hike with many difficult and many amazing revelations about my own self.

-Its ben 3 plus years since that fateful night in Delhi.
+It’s been 3 plus years since that fateful night in Delhi.
 These last 3 years made me realize many things but most of all this – I have a lifelong condition and it was not my fault but I can still choose to live my life with complete excitement in the way I want.
 I now live in New York City with my husband and can proudly say that I am loving each day of my life.
-The learnings have been immense and with this blog I am hoping to give something to you; call it a ray of hope, an insight into my life or a starter guide to learning to live with Type 1 Diabetes.
+The learnings have been immense and with this blog, I am hoping to give something to you; call it a ray of hope, an insight into my life, or a starter guide to learning to live with Type 1 Diabetes.